miguelinux314/experiment-notebook/plugins/plugin_FSE/README.txt

 Plugin fse

-The code of the executable is avalible on: https://github.com/Cyan4973/FiniteStateEntropy
+The code of the executable is available on https://github.com/Cyan4973/FiniteStateEntropy

-It's lisence is the following:
+Its license is the following:
 Copyright (c) 2013, Yann Collet
 All rights reserved.